 How the free tours work: the times and meeting locations are listed on their website.
 There are no reservations; people just show up at the appointed time and place.
 The Chinatown tour lasts about an hour and a half, and it's free.
 They do ask for a donation to the non-profit organization at the end, but there's no pressure (the tip doesn't go to the tour guide).
 See for the tour schedule.

-In addition to the Chinatown tour, I've been on several others of their tours and I've really enjoyed them.
+In addition to the Chinatown tour, I've been on a number of their other tours and I've really enjoyed them.

-There are also some highly-rated, reasonably-priced walking tours that take you around the Chinatown hot spots.
+There are also some highly-rated, reasonably-priced walking tours that take you through the Chinatown hot spots.

 Viator has a popular tour that takes you around the markets, schools, fortune cookie factory, Chinatown alleys, temples, herbal shops, etc., and explains the fascinating history of this community.
 It's two hours and $35 for adults, children $25.
 For more info and booking, see San Francisco Chinatown Walking Tour.